 What brings us to yoga?

-Many people start a yoga practice because it is an enjoyable form of exercise or cross training.
-Some use yoga to rehabilitate from injuries or chronic pain, or to rejuvenate after vigorous or stressful activities.
-For others, it is a moving meditation to quiet the mind.
-With consistent practice over time, you will begin to feel benefits on physical, emotional, mental, and/or spiritual levels.
-You may discover that your body/mind feels not only more strong and flexible, but also more “integrated.”
 You may become more aware of subtleties like the movement of energy, fascia, or fluids within your body.
 You may find you have more patience, tolerance, and resilience.
 You may find it easier to express feelings or to respond more calmly to stressful events.
 The increased awareness of self that yoga provides can enable you to trust your intuition more deeply, strengthen your confidence, discover your passions, and more fully engage.
 In this way, yoga starts to become a way of life.

 The benefits of yoga